Dor-Ka/frontend-basics-homepage/README.md

     - Continued BEM methodology for styling consistency
     - Enhanced visual hierarchy with typography and color improvements

+- **v0.4** (2025-04-07):
+    - Added "Projects" section with sample project showcasing skills
+    - Applied consistent styling for project items
+    - Linked to GitHub and live demo for the project

 ## 📅 Versions

 - **v0.1** (2025-04-06): Initial structure with header and basic styling
 - **v0.2** (2025-04-07): Added "About Me" section, styled with BEM methodology
 - **v0.3** (2025-04-07): Added "Skills" section and implemented grid layout for responsive design
+- **v0.4** (2025-04-07): Added "Projects" section and implemented consistent styling for project items